 Treatment of Histiocytomas

-On average, histiocytomas heal by themselves within three months, and may not need any treatment, depending on the case.
+Histiocytomas heal by themselves within three months and may not need any treatment, depending on the case.
 The healing process may be itchy or may lead to secondary bacterial or fungal infections, which need to be treated for the area to fully heal.
 There have been some studies looking at immunomodulating drugs, or drugs that calm down immune responses, for the treatment of these growths.
-More research is necessary and there are not any specific immunomodulating drugs recommended by veterinarians for histiocytomas at this time.
+More research is necessary, and there are not any specific immunomodulating drugs recommended by veterinarians for histiocytomas at this time.

 Removal of Histiocytomas